 It seems that, in the current regime, robustly self-ordering and locally self-ordering are related.
 On the one hand, the fact that an n-vertex graph is $\Omega(n)$ -robustly self-ordered implies that the neighborhoods of its n vertices are pairwise far apart, and so random samples of a $O(\log n)$ -vertices would yield n different adjacency-patterns.
 Furthermore, if such a random sample induces a subgraph that is not isomorphic to any subgraph induces by a different set, which is a big IF, then we get a locally self-ordering procedure.
-The foregoing unsettled conjecture leaves us with Problem 1.6.
+The foregoing unsettled conjecture leaves us with Problem 1.5.

 On the other hand, the fact that an n-vertex graph has a poly(log n)-query local self-ordering procedure seems to imply that a random set of poly(log n) vertices induces a self-ordered subgraph (w.h.p.).
 This seems to suggest that the graph is $\Omega(n/\text{poly}(\log n))$ -robustly self-ordered.
-It turns out that the conclusion is correct (i.e., an n-vertex graph that has a poly(log n)-query local self-ordering procedure is $\Omega(n/\text{poly}(\log n))$ -robustly self-ordered), but our proof of this fact (see Theorem 2.8) does not quite follow the foregoing reasoning.
+It turns out that the conclusion is correct (i.e., any n-vertex graph that has a poly(log n)-query local self-ordering procedure is $\Omega(n/\text{poly}(\log n))$ -robustly self-ordered), but our proof of this fact (see Theorem 2.8) does not quite follow the foregoing reasoning.
 In any case, the fact that such a local self-ordering procedure does not imply that the graph is $\Omega(n)$ -robustly self-ordered is no coincidence; see Theorem 2.6.
-This establishes the two parts of Theorem 1.5.
+This establishes the two parts of Theorem 1.4.

 Organization of this section.
 We start this section with a study of local self-ordering procedures per se.
 The results of this study, presented in Section 2.1, will be used in the proof of Theorem 2.8 (asserting that an n-vertex graph that has a poly(log n)-query local self-ordering procedure is $\Omega(n/\text{poly}(\log n))$ -robustly self-ordered).
 In contrast, the notion of reliable locators (Definition 2.4), reviewed in Section 2.1, will not be used in the rest of this section, but raises a couple of open problems (e.g., Problem 2.5).
 The rest of this section is organized as detailed in Section 1.6.
-In particular, Theorem 1.5 is proved in Section 2.2, Theorem 1.7 is proved in Section 2.4, and Theorem 2.9 (which is briefly mentioned in the introduction) is proved in Section 2.3.
+In particular, Theorem 1.4 is proved in Section 2.2, and Theorem 1.6 is proved in Section 2.4.
+In between, in Section 2.3 we present a construction of a locally self-ordered graph (see Theorem 2.9) that is considerably simpler than the known construction of robustly self-ordered graphs (of [7, Sec.
+8]).

-2.1 On local self-ordering procedures
+2.1 On Local Self-Ordering Procedures

-In this section, we present "canonical" forms of local self-ordering procedures (akin the ones presented for property testers in [5, Sec.
+In this section, we present "canonical" forms of local self-ordering procedures (akin the ones presented for property testers in [6, Sec.
 4]).
-Things are more tricky in the current setting, because the algorithm is given an explicit designated vertex (which it has to locate in G) rather than only oracle access to a graph (i.e., an isomorphic copy of the graph G).
+Things are more tricky in the current setting, because the algorithm is given an explicit designated vertex (which it has to locate in G) rather than only oracle access to a graph (which is an isomorphic copy of the graph G).
 Non-adaptivity.
 A local self-ordering procedure is called non-adaptive if it determines all its queries upfront, based solely on its explicit input (i.e., a vertex) and its randomness.
-Following [5, Sec.
+Following [6, Sec.
 4.1], we first observe that adaptivity can be disposed of at the cost of squaring the query complexity.